StenGni/Portfolio/README.md

 This repository will also include some of the **certificates** I received after completing online courses (still being added).
 For now, the **projects** should give you a good idea of my skills.

+  Update (14/09/2026):
+New certificate - Foundation: Introduction to LangChain - Python